Bad writing stops new affiliate marketing bloggers' sites from getting listed, so they don't get readers and then don't make sales.

-Some new affiliate marketing bloggers pump out poorly written content in their rush to get listed and ranked by the search engines.
-The sad result of bad writing is that their sites won't get listed, they won't get readers and they won't make sales.
+Why?
+Well, the problem is that some new bloggers pump out poorly written content in their rush to get listed and ranked by search engines.

 Here's an extreme example from a new blog that has been publishing copious material every day since inception: